Plumsail/forms-docs/SharePoint/design-sp.rst

 either manually or with a script, and it will ensure that users can only see contents of this root folder and cannot see items higher in the hierarchy.
 :doc:`CAML filtering </how-to/caml-filter>` is also supported and can also be used to filter shown items by their field values, and it can be done dynamically as well.

-.. note::   You can also :doc:`update properties of uploaded files </how-to/document-meta>` dynamically.
+You can also :doc:`update properties of uploaded files </how-to/document-meta>` automatically on the upload to List or Library.

-Configuring Lookup - cascading, filtering, and cross-site connection
+Lookup: filtering, cascading, cross-site connection
 **********************************************************************
 You can also do a lot with the Lookup on the form.
 For example, you can use our custom **Lookup control** to setup :doc:`cross-site connection </how-to/csl>`: